ggalmazor/vault/README.md

-# vault
+# Vault

-Vault is a simple IoC container for DI written for Java8
+Vault is a simple IoC container for DI written for Java8.

+# To do & review

+ - Support Lifecycle management on Vaults